 Each directive can have one of these three values:

-- * (this feature is allowed for your entire site, including external iFrames)
+- Allowed: This feature is not included in your Permissions Policy and is allowed for your entire site, including external iFrames)

-- self (this feature is allowed for content coming from your own domain, blocking this feature for external iFrames)
+- self: This feature is allowed for content coming from your own domain only, blocking this feature for external iFrames)

-- none (this feature is not allowed on your site at all)
+- Not allowed: This feature is included in your Permissions Policy without value, it is not allowed on your site at all)